Insurance Fraud & Education

 Insurance fraud is one of the most costly white-collar crimes in America, second only to tax evasion.
 It affects every citizen of our state in an immediate and substantial way.

 While shoplifting costs the retail industry approximately $13 billion each year, insurance fraud is estimated to cost $100 billion.
 In both instances, the crimes translate into higher costs for everyone.
-Insurance researchers estimate that every U.S. household pays $200 to $300 a year in higher premiums in order to offset fraudulent claims.
+Insurance researchers estimate that the average U.S. household pays up to an additional $700 a year in higher premiums in order to offset fraudulent claims.

 - What is Fraud?